What is genital herpes?

 A primary outbreak happens when someone first gets herpes symptoms; usually beginning 2 to 21 days (on average 6 days) after contact.

-A non-primary first outbreak is when someone who already has one type of herpes, gets the second type.
-It is often milder and is unlikely to cause full-body symptoms.
+When the blisters break, painful shallow ulcers appear.
+These ulcers crust over and usually heal in 7 to 14 days.
+A primary outbreak is generally worse than future outbreaks.
+A non-primary first outbreak is when someone who already has one type of herpes gets the second type.
+It's often milder and is unlikely to cause full-body symptoms.

 After the first outbreak, HSV stays in the body and becomes inactive.
 There is no way of knowing if, or how often, a person will have future outbreaks (called recurrent outbreaks).
 When recurrent outbreaks happen, the symptoms usually show up in the same place where they first appeared.